Free Access To Email Exclusive ContentGet notified and be the first to know when new & hot content drops

 Nigeria requires a minimum of 1.8 million units of blood per year to meet the blood transfusion needs of its citizens, according to Professor Musa Muhibi, a professor of Haematology at the Edo State University.
 Professor Muhibi made this known while delivering the 7th Inaugural lecture series of the University titled “The Cycle in Blood Safety: Being Efficient, Selfish and Effectively Generous”.

 “Unfortunately, the country has one of the lowest voluntary blood donation rates globally, with only 10 percent of blood supply coming from voluntary donors.
 60 percent comes from family replacement donors, while 30 per cent comes from paid blood donors.
-Therefore, strategies aimed at promoting voluntary blood donation are needed in Nigeria to increase the availability of safe blood and meet the high demand for blood transfusion,” he said.
+Therefore, strategies aimed at promoting voluntary blood donation are needed to increase the availability of safe blood and meet the high demand for blood transfusion,” he said.

 Nigeria has a high demand for blood transfusion due to its high maternal mortality rates and increased prevalence of diseases such as malaria that require blood transfusion.
 Blood transfusion is a crucial aspect of healthcare services, particularly in emergencies and during medical procedures like surgeries.

-In his lecture, Professor Muhibi highlighted factors affecting voluntary blood donation in Nigeria such as fear of needles, lack of trust in the healthcare system, inadequate awareness, and cultural and religious beliefs.
+In his lecture, Professor Muhibi highlighted factors affecting voluntary blood donation such as fear of needles, lack of trust in the healthcare system, inadequate awareness, and cultural and religious beliefs.
 He called for public awareness and education campaigns on the importance of blood donation and the benefits of voluntary donation.

 Earlier in the event, the Vice Chancellor of the institution, Prof. Emmanuel Aluyor, commended the Medical Laboratory Science Department of the university for the second inaugural lecture this year and also for having a 100 percent pass rate in their professional examinations.
 He also emphasized the importance of promoting voluntary blood donation and a sustainable blood transfusion system in the country.